Augustus R. Wright: Political career

 In 1856, Augustus Wright was elected to the U.S. House of Representatives and served one term from 1857 to 1859.
-He later served as a delegate to the Georgia Secession Convention and the Confederate Secession Convention.
+He ran as an anti-secession delegate for a seat at the Georgia Secession Convention but lost to his son in law, Francis Shropshire.
+He was one of ten Georgia delegates to the Confederate Constitution Convention in Montgomery, Alabama, in 1861.

-President Abraham Lincoln offered Wright the position of provisional governor of Georgia but Wright declined.
-Wright subsequently served in the First Confederate Congress.
+Wright served in the First Confederate Congress.
 Augustus Wright organized "Wright’s Legion" of Georgia volunteers and served as a colonel in the Georgia 38th Infantry Regiment for the Confederate States Army in the Army of Northern Virginia.
+U.S. President Abraham Lincoln offered Wright the position of provisional governor of Georgia in 1864 if the state withdrew from the Confederacy, which did not happen.

 After the war, Wright served as a member of the Georgia constitutional convention in 1877.
 He died in 1891 at his home near Rome, Georgia, and was buried in Rome's Myrtle Hill Cemetery.